samlin1122/samlin1122/README.md

 ## 👇 Current Side Project

 >We are collaborating with industry colleagues to develop a restaurant POS system, which includes frontend and backend development as well as process design.
-This is a completely new and comprehensive project that will be completed by the end of June.
-Stay tuned for more updates!
+This is a completely new and comprehensive project that was completed by June 2023.

 <!-- [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=samlin1122&hide=stars&count_private=true&show_icons=true&theme=vue-dark)](https://github.com/samlin1122)
  -->